YC-Wang/Repo_CNNEmulator_HCLIM_CRM/README.md

-# ML Downscaling Emulator: HCLIM-CRM
+# CNN Emulator for HCLIM Convection-permitting Dataset:

 This repository contains a Python-based machine learning pipeline for emulating and downscaling climate variables (e.g., `tas`, `pr`) using convolutional neural network (CNN) architectures.
 It is designed to bridge high-resolution climate model data (HCLIM-CRM) with efficient machine learning emulators.